twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-42-khandha-train-and-life-stations%zh.rst

 At the ending of Anatta → Anatta Nibbāna exists.

 Note: Nibbāna is Atta or Anatta?
 I have heard from a Forest Thai Ajahn that Nibbāna is neither Atta nor Anatta.
 It makes sense because there are no worldly designations for it.
 Some Buddhists, whose Diṭṭhi-Taṇhā are so strong, postulate Atta Nibbāna with a permanent Heaven for coming and going to save all beings, similar to Hindu Avatars.
 Additionally, some Buddhists interpret Suññatā as meaning nothing exists.
 Thus, the defilement of bhava-taṇhā was terrifying for worldlings.
-Thus, Nibbāna being anatta is especially relevant for these rāgūmmattas (rāga-ummattas) and mohūmmattakas who prefer the ways of drifting and sinking in saṁsāra with their Attas.
+Thus, Nibbāna being anatta is especially relevant for these rāgūmmattakas (rāga-ummattakas) and mohūmmattakas who prefer the ways of drifting and sinking in saṁsāra with their Attas.

 ------

-revised on 2024-06-10
+revised on 2024-07-09

 ------